Traditional Chinese Medicine (TCM) seeks to restore balance within the body and spirit.

 Better Digestion with acupuncture

 Dysbiosis—an imbalance of gut bacteria, doesn’t just cause bloating or irregularity.
-It can impact your mood, hormones, immune system, and even skin.
-Acupuncture helps create an internal environment where beneficial bacteria thrive by improving circulation, reducing inflammation, and boosting immunity.
+It can impact your mood, hormones, immune system and even skin.
 Acupuncture supports the body’s ability to heal from within, creating the foundation needed for long-term gut repair.

 meet the practitioner